Simple Techniques for Elevating Your Photography

 Leading Lines

-If you had taken photography in high school, you may be familar with leading lines, which are lines that lead the viewer’s eye to the photo's subject.
+If you took photography in high school, you might be familiar with leading lines, which are lines that lead the viewer’s eye to the photo's subject.

 For our photographs, we frequently use our rows as leading lines for field photos.
 We use the aisle as a leading line when photographing a wedding ceremony.
 Even a stem of a flower can be a leading line.

-Subject seperation is where you compose the photo to give distance between the subject and its background and surrounding components in the photo.
+Subject separation is when you compose the photo to give distance between the subject, its background, and the surrounding components.

-This is where you create a blurred background and other elements are also blurred, to make the subject prominently stand out.
-This is often done by shooting your camera’s aperture wide open but a phone’s “portrait mode” also gives a similar effect.
+This is where you create a blurred background, and other elements are also blurred to make the subject prominently stand out.
+This is often done by shooting your camera’s aperture wide open, but a phone’s “portrait mode” also has a similar effect.

 Controlling the Horizon Line

-The last compositional technique we use heavily in our photographs is controlling horizon, how you let it break your photo into different picese and how you place your subject in front of it.
+The last compositional technique we use heavily in our photographs is controlling the horizon, letting it break up the photo, and placing different pieces of your subject in front of it.

 This technique is especially useful when photographing in the flower field.
 Controlling the horizon line takes moving around, getting down on the level of your subject to get a portion of the ground, the horizon, and the sky.
 You can use the Rule of Thirds, getting a third of the ground, a third of the horizon, and a third of the sky.